Neural Style Transfer: A Review: Evaluation Methodology

 \section{Evaluation Methodology}

 The evaluations of NST algorithms remain an open and important problem in this field.
 In general, there are two major types of evaluation methodologies that can be employed in the field of NST, \ie, qualitative evaluation and quantitative evaluation.
 Qualitative evaluation relies on the aesthetic judgements of observers.
 The evaluation results are related to lots of factors (\eg, age and occupation of participants).
-While quantitative evaluation focuses on the precise evaluation metrics, which include time complexity, loss variation, \etc.

-In this section, we experimentally compare different NST algorithms both qualitatively and quantitatively.
-We hope our study can build a \emph{standardised benchmark} for this area.
+While quantitative evaluation focuses on the precise evaluation metrics, which include time complexity, loss variation, \etc. In this section, we experimentally compare different NST algorithms both qualitatively and quantitatively.